 Register for CLE & MCLE credit - specific credit hours are listed at the bottom of this page.

-As regulators in the U.S. and around the world update and amend rules governing government investigations, corporate compliance and oversight, the current economic conditions have intensified the challenges facing in-house, corporate, and litigation attorneys alike.
+As regulators in the U.S. and around the world update and amend rules governing government investigations, corporate compliance, qui tam litigation, and oversight, the current economic conditions have intensified the challenges facing in-house, corporate, and litigation attorneys alike.
 A recent series of white collar prosecutions and internal investigations has underscored the import of this changing and challenging practice.
 Promoting and maintaining a corporate culture have never been as paramount and complex as now for the survival and success of the modern corporate entity.
 Our three distinguished speakers bring an extensive background from several of the nation’s leading law firms and government agencies.
-These nationally recognized experts will give you the tools needed to advance and develop an effective compliance program, handle government investigations, as well as ensure that your company or client’s compliance program satisfies the rigorous new standards.
-You will learn about the effects of recent amendments on compliance programs, newly issued expectations for reporting and documenting compliance initiatives, the latest trends and design of internal investigations, developments in internal reporting, and other cutting-edge considerations.
+These nationally recognized experts will give you the tools needed to advance and develop an effective compliance program, handle government investigations & false claims acts, as well as ensure that your company or client’s compliance program satisfies the rigorous new standards.
+You will learn about the effects of recent amendments on compliance, updates in false claims litigation, newly issued expectations for reporting and documenting compliance initiatives, the latest trends and design of internal investigations, developments in internal reporting, and other cutting-edge considerations.
 Registration includes access to written course & reference materials.
 Agenda: 1.
 Establishing and Managing Internal Investigations and Compliance:

 a.
 Impact of Heightened Regulatory Environment